🧢 Beautiful ✨ Detailed πŸ’ Adorable

 • 02

-Tapestry needle for sewing and weaving ends
+Tapestry needle for sewing pieces together

 • 03